-- Paragraphs 5.2 to 5.39 of this Section set out the general approach to be adopted by firms in relation to the provision of non-audit services to entities audited by them and additional services to entities which they may not audit but for which they undertake other public interest assurance services.
+- 5.1 Paragraphs 5.2 to 5.39 of this Section set out the general approach to be adopted by firms in relation to the provision of non-audit services to entities audited by them and additional services to entities which they may not audit but for which they undertake other public interest assurance services.
 This approach is applicable irrespective of the nature of the non-audit / additional services, which may be in question in a given case.
-(Paragraphs 5.43 to 5.127 of this Section illustrate the application of the general approach to a number of common non-audit / additional services.) - 5.2 ISAs (UK) require that auditors exercise professional judgment and maintain professional scepticism throughout the planning and performance of the audit and, among other things: - Identify and assess risks of material misstatement, whether due to fraud or error, based on an understanding of the entity and its environment, including the entity's internal control. - Obtain sufficient appropriate audit evidence about whether material misstatements exist, through designing and implementing appropriate responses to the assessed risks. - Form an opinion on the financial statements based on conclusions drawn from the audit evidence obtained. - Judgments regarding the nature and extent of evidence necessary to support an audit opinion or opinion given in respect of an other public interest assurance engagement are a matter for the firm but will include: - Identifying, evaluating and testing, where appropriate, those internal control systems the effectiveness of which is necessary for the engagement and where, if any control weaknesses are identified, extended testing will be required; and - additional work undertaken to respond to risks identified by management or the audit committee that the firm considers could impact the firm's opinion on financial statements or on other subject matter information or subject matter of the engagement. - Other work undertaken by the engagement team at the request of management or those charged with governance will not be categorised as part of the engagement irrespective of whether it forms part of the engagement proposal or engagement, unless it is clear that the predominant rationale for the performance of the work in question is to enable a soundly based opinion on the financial statements, or on other subject matter information or subject matter of the engagement, to be expressed.
-Therefore, an engagement does not include work where:
+(Paragraphs 5.44 to 5.131 of this Section illustrate the application of the general approach to a number of common non-audit / additional services.) - 5.2 ISAs (UK) require that auditors exercise professional judgment and maintain professional scepticism throughout the planning and performance of the audit and, among other things: - Identify and assess risks of material misstatement, whether due to fraud or error, based on an understanding of the entity and its environment, including the entity's internal control. - Obtain sufficient appropriate audit evidence about whether material misstatements exist, through designing and implementing appropriate responses to the assessed risks. - Form an opinion on the financial statements based on conclusions drawn from the audit evidence obtained43. - 5.3 Judgments regarding the nature and extent of evidence necessary to support an audit opinion or opinion given in respect of an other public interest assurance engagement are a matter for the firm but will include: - Identifying, evaluating and testing, where appropriate, those internal control systems the effectiveness of which is necessary for the engagement and where, if any control weaknesses are identified, extended testing will be required; and - Additional work undertaken to respond to risks identified by management or the audit committee that the firm considers could impact the firm's opinion on financial statements or on other subject matter information or subject matter of the engagement. - Other work undertaken by the engagement team at the request of management or those charged with governance will not be categorised as part of the engagement irrespective of whether it forms part of the engagement proposal or engagement, unless it is clear that the predominant rationale for the performance of the work in question is to enable a soundly based opinion on the financial statements, or on other subject matter information or subject matter of the engagement, to be expressed.
+Therefore, an engagement does not include work where: - The objective of that work is not to gather evidence to support the firm's opinion on the financial statements or on other subject matter information or subject matter of the engagement; or

-&lt;sup>40 ISA (UK) 200 (Revised June 2016) 'Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (UK)' paragraph 7.
+43 ISA (UK) 200 (Revised June 2016) 'Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (UK)' paragraph 11.